 Check For Any Pending Bills To Remove Emergency Calls Only

 Consider checking whether or not you are up to date with your accounts.
-If you have not cleared your dues, you will be barred from making/receiving any calls or texts and see “emergency calls only.”
+If you have not cleared your dues, you will be barred from making/receiving calls or texts and will see “emergency calls only.”

 Make the necessary bill payments to your network provider and check if the problem persists.